vanng822/gin-csrf/README.md

 # gin-csrf
 Cookie-to-header csrf for gin with max usage feature.
+Using this package in conjunction with session.
+Cookie is only the transport.

 # Usage
 ```go